openshift/cloud-provider-openstack/docs/using-keystone-webhook-authenticator-and-authorizer.md

 take precedence over version 1 if both are defined.
 The version 1 definition is still supported but may be considered deprecated in the future.

-The authorization policy definition is based on whitelist, which means the operation is allowed if *ANY* rule defined in the permissions is satisfied.
+The authorization policy definition is based on allowlist, which means the operation is allowed if *ANY* rule defined in the permissions is satisfied.